Monorepo Setup

 - Match them against your element patterns

-- Apply boundary rules between packages
+- Apply boundary policies between packages

 - Enforce architectural constraints across your monorepo